Noncommutative maximal inequalities associated with convex functions

 \begin{remark} \begin{enumerate}[\rm (1)]\rm

 \item The classical Marcinkiewicz interpolation theorem has been extended to include Orlicz spaces as interpolation classes by A. Zygmund, A. P. Calder\'{o}n {\it et al.} (cf. e.g. \cite{M1989}).
-The noncommutative moment analogue of this was recently obtained in \cite{BC2012}.
-Theorem \ref{th:Inter} can be considered as a noncommutative moment form of the Marcinkiewicz type interpolation theorem for maximal functions.
+The noncommutative analogue of this associated with a convex function was recently obtained in \cite{BC2012}.
+Theorem \ref{th:Inter} can be considered as a noncommutative Marcinkiewicz type interpolation theorem for a convex function of maximal operators.

-\item One could expect that Theorem \ref{th:Inter} should be valid under the assumption that $S$ is simultaneously of weak type $(p_0, p_0)$ and of type $(p_1, p_1)$ and $\Phi$ an Orlicz function with $1 \le p_0 <p_{\Phi}\le q_{\Phi}< p_1 \le \8$ (i.e., the case $p_1<\8$ is included).
-At the time of this writing, this question remains open.
-However, this is indeed the case for the weak type moment of maximal functions (see Theorem \ref{th:InterW} below).
+\item Should Theorem \ref{th:Inter} be true whenever $S$ is simultaneously of weak type $(p_0, p_0)$ and of type $(p_1, p_1)$ and $\Phi$ an Orlicz function such that $1 \le p_0 <p_{\Phi}\le q_{\Phi}< p_1 \le \8$ (i.e., the case $p_1<\8$ is included).
+This was raised as an open question in the preliminary version of this paper, and affirmatively answered by Dirksen \cite{Dirk2012b} recently through extending the argument presented here to the case of restricted weak type inequalities for noncommutative maximal operators.
+However, Theorem \ref{th:Inter} is sufficient for our purpose of proving noncommutative maximal inequalities associated with convex functions (see Theorems \ref{th:PhiDoob} and \ref{th:NcMaxErgodi} below).

 \end{enumerate} \end{remark}